 The semi-open adoption experience can vary with each adoption.
 Communication is a vital aspect of the adoption process.
 As communication about wishes, desires, expectations, etc., increases, the more comfortable everyone involved will be.

-Advantage lists adapted from the National Adoption Information Clearinghouse
+1. National Adoption Information Clearinghouse